Menu

 Q

-I gave my son-in-law a power of attorney but now my daughter’s marriage is in trouble and I no longer want my son-in-law to be able to act for me.
+I gave my son-in-law a power of attorney.
+Now my daughter’s marriage is in trouble, and I no longer want my son-in-law to be able to act for me.

 A

-An attorney under an enduring power of attorney must provide a final accounting within six months of the power of attorney coming to an end.
-If no final accounting is provided an application for a court order directing the attorney to provide it can be made.
+An attorney under an enduring power of attorney must provide a final accounting within six months of the power of attorney ending.
+If no final accounting is provided, an application for a court order directing the attorney to provide one can be made.

 Q